woojiahao/tp/docs/DeveloperGuide.md

 UniCa$h tracks transactions with the use of `TransactionList` and `Transaction`. `TransactionList` acts as a wrapper for a list of `Transaction` that enforces no `null`. `TransactionList` does not enforce any equality constraints, thus any forms of duplicated `Transaction` are allowed to be stored.
+This was an intentional decision, as we want to allow users to record recurring transactions.

 The `Transaction` class is composed of the following fields